Thursday, September 20, 2012

 Add potatoes, stir and cook until lamb and potatoes becomes soft and tender.

-Off heat and drop in yogurt and coriander leaves.
+Off the heat and tip in in yogurt and coriander leaves.

 ReplyDelete